Creating OKRs And Submitting Them For Review

 To set an OKR as private, open the OKR in the OKR page and click on the “Public” drop down just under the OKR title at the top of the page and select Private.

-If an OKR has one or more key results, which each have their own confidence levels, then you will not be able to change the overall confidence level of achieving the OKR using the top confidence bar, Instead this bar will reflect the average of the confidence values associated with each key result.
-You can instead change the confidence level of each key result.
+If an OKR has one or more key results, which each have their own representation of progress, then you will not be able to change the overall progress level of the objective using the top progress bar.
+Instead this bar will reflect the average progress values associated with each key result.
+You can instead change the progress level of each key result.

 A key result is a measurable statement, which defines an OKR’s successful outcome.
 For instance, an OKR entitled “Reduce team expenditure” might have the following key results:

-- Travel expenses will be reduced by at least 25%
+- Travel expenses will be reduced from $125k per month to $80k per month

 - Computer related purchases will be reduced by at least 10%